cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

    It is possible to use multiple languages in one notebook by specifying the language using a magic command at the beginning of a cell.
 The following table lists the magic commands to switch cell languages:

    <img src="./magicword.png" />

+   --Note: You cannot reference data or variables directly using different languages in an Azure Synapse Studio notebook.
+If you wish to do this using Spark, you first create a temporary table so that it can be referenced across different languages.
+Here is an example of how to read a `Scala` DataFrame in `PySpark` and `SparkSQL` using a Spark temp table as a workaround.
+The following code shows you how to read a DataFrame from a SQL pool connector using Scala.
+It also shows how you can create a temporary table.

+   `%%spark`

+   `val scalaDataFrame = spark.read.sqlanalytics("mySQLPoolDatabase.dbo.mySQLPoolTable")`

+   `scalaDataFrame.createOrReplaceTempView( "mydataframetable" )`

+   --If you want to query the DataFrame in the above example, using Spark SQL, you can add a code cell below the code snippet above, and use the %%sql command.
+Using the %%sql command enables you to use a SQL statement such as shown below where you would select everything from the 'mydataframetable'.

+   `%%sql`

+   `SELECT * FROM mydataframetable`

+   --If you want to use the data in PySpark, below an example is given using the magic command %%pyspark, in which you create a new Python DataFrame based on the mydataframe table whilst using spark.sql to select everything from that table.

+   `%%pyspark`

+   `myNewPythonDataFrame = spark.sql("SELECT * FROM mydataframetable")`

+   --You can use familiar Jupyter magic commands in Azure Synapse Studio notebooks.
+Review the following list as the current available magic commands:

+   Available line magics: %lsmagic, %time, %time it

+   Available cell magics: %%time, %%timeit, %%capture, %%writefile, %%sql, %%pyspark, %%spark, %%csharp

 ###  Create a Spark Notebook in Azure Synapse Analytics